krzy5zt0f-1/boris-bikes1/challenge2.md

 ## 2. Verbs in the user stories: ##
--User story one:
+- User story one:

 Verbs:"use" and "release"

--User story two :
+- User story two:

 Verb: "see"